Luxor 2: Stage 5

-Inspecting the above list reveals a pattern, which has been verified to be consistent throughout all 14 stages of game-play.
+Inspecting the above list reveals a pattern, which has been verified to be consistent throughout all 14 stages of gameplay.
 At each stage N, the value of the "mean" jewel is 500+250*N. Each stage also has a jewel or ring with a value 250 points less than the mean and another valued 250 points greater than the mean.
-As one advances to the next stage, the least valuable jewel/ring drops out and a new one is added in the most valuable spot.
-A new ring appears every three stage.
-Thus at the 14th and highest stage, one would expect the mean jewel to have the value 500+250*14=4000 points.
+As one advances to the next stage, the least valuable jewel/ring drops out, and a new one is added in the most valuable spot.
+A new ring appears every three stages.
+Thus, at the 14th and highest stage, one would expect the mean jewel to have the value 500+250*14=4000 points.

 On harder difficulties, there is a score multiplier.